Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description fully discloses key behaviors: the code is single-use, expires after ten minutes, and locks after five incorrect attempts.
-It also states the success outcome (number becomes a permitted PSTN test destination).
-This is sufficient behavioral context, though it does not detail error handling or side effects.
+No annotations are provided, so the description carries full responsibility.
+It discloses key behaviors: code is single-use, expires after ten minutes, and locks after five incorrect attempts, plus the successful outcome (number becomes a permitted PSTN test destination).
+This provides substantive behavioral context beyond just the operation.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.